QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

 :math:`t`

-The parameter :math:`c_1` imposes a penalty on the government’s issuing different quantities of one and two-period debt.
-This penalty deters the government from taking large “long-short” positions in debt of different maturities.
+The parameter :math:`c_1` imposes a penalty on the government’s issuing different quantities of one and two-period debt

+This penalty deters the
+government from taking large “long-short” positions in debt of different maturities.
 An example below will show this in action